erimcg/Using-D3js/01_04_create_delete_move_elements.md

 </div>
 ```

 The `insert` method inserts a new element for each element in the selection.
 In the example below we create a selection containing the 3 blue boxes and call `insert` on it.
-The `insert` method creates 3 new pink boxes and appends each of them as a child of a different blue boxes.
+The `insert` method creates 3 new pink boxes and appends each of them as a child of a different blue box.

 ```
 <script>